 The NBTF Group Insurance retired plan members are hereby invited to submit their application to sit as a trustee of the NBTF Group Insurance Plan.
 The NBTF will be seeking one anglophone retired member to fill one (1) vacant position, as per our By-Laws.

 Should you be interested in sitting as a trustee, please take note of the following guidelines.

 Trustees should be appointed for a term of five years and may be eligible for reappointment for a two-year term at the discretion of the Federation Executive Committee (Policy BA-1 (2)).

 No person may become a Trustee unless he or she is a participant in one of the plans.
 Further on ceasing to be a participant in the plan, he or she shall immediately cease to be a Trustee.
 (Policy BA-1 (3))

 No person shall sit as a Trustee if he/she is declaring bankruptcy or has declared bankruptcy in the past (Policy BA- 1(3) b).

-In May 2021, the NBTF Executive Committee will appoint two new trustees, one member of the AEFNB and one member of the NBTA, participants in one of the Group Insurance Plans, to a five-year mandate schedule to begin on July 1st, 2021.
+In May 2022, the NBTF Executive Committee will appoint the new trustee, one anglophone retired member, participant in one of the Group Insurance Plans, to a five-year mandate schedule to begin on July 1st, 2022.